Skip to content

 4How much speed do you actually need

-• For a single person streaming and browsing: 25-50 Mbps is sufficient.
-4K streaming requires about 25 Mbps.
+• For a single person streaming and browsing: 25 to 50 Mbps is typically sufficient.
+4K streaming from Netflix or YouTube requires roughly 25 Mbps per stream, so headroom is useful but a 500 Mbps plan is overkill.

 5The best cheap internet providers in Canada